operator-framework/operator-sdk/website/content/en/docs/scorecard/custom-tests.md

 ### Scorecard binary:

 The scorecard test image implementation requires the bundle under test to be present in the test image.
-The `GetBundle()` function reads the pod's bundle to fetch the manifests and scorecard configuration from the desired path.
+The `GetBundle()` function reads the pod's bundle to fetch the manifests and scorecard configuration from desired path.

 ```Go
 	cfg, err := GetBundle("/bundle")